6.1 Self-Care and Independence Domain Map

 | Safety limits | Assistance level matches current condition | Pushing through dizziness, pain, or fatigue |

 The care plan is the boundary.
-It tells what the resident may do independently, what requires setup, what requires supervision, what needs one-person or two-person assistance, and what equipment is required.
-A resident may be independent with eating but need cueing for dressing.
-Another resident may walk with therapy but need a wheelchair with the aide.
-The aide should not upgrade or downgrade the resident's assistance level independently.
+It states what the resident may do independently, what requires setup, what requires supervision, what needs one-person or two-person assistance, and what equipment is required.
+A resident may be independent with eating but need cueing for dressing; another may walk with therapy but need a wheelchair with the aide.
+The aide should never upgrade or downgrade a resident's assistance level on their own — that decision belongs to the nurse and therapy team.

 Encouragement should be respectful, not forceful.
-The aide can offer simple cues, allow extra time, arrange supplies within reach, use adaptive devices as directed, praise effort in a professional way, and give choices that fit the care plan.
+The aide can offer simple cues, allow extra time, arrange supplies within reach, use adaptive devices as directed, praise effort professionally, and give choices that fit the care plan.
 The aide should not shame, scold, threaten, or compare residents.
 Refusal, pain, dizziness, fear, or fatigue should be reported when it affects care.

 Self-care also protects rights and dignity.
-Residents have the right to make choices about clothing, grooming, activities, privacy, and routines when those choices do not create unsafe conditions.
-If a resident chooses a blue sweater instead of a green one, the aide should honor that choice.
-If a resident wants to walk alone despite a two-person assist care plan, the aide should respectfully explain the safety plan, stay with the resident, and get help.
+Residents have the legal right to make choices about clothing, grooming, activities, privacy, and routines when those choices do not create unsafe conditions.
+If a resident chooses a blue sweater instead of a green one, honor that choice.
+If a resident wants to walk alone despite a two-person-assist care plan, respectfully explain the safety plan, stay with the resident, and get help — you do not simply allow the unsafe action, and you do not ignore the resident's wish either.

-Which statement best describes the self-care and independence domain on the Washington CNA/NAC knowledge outline?
+Which statement best describes the self-care and independence domain on the Washington NAC/CNA knowledge outline?

 A resident can wash the face and hands but needs help with the back and lower legs.
 What should the nurse aide do?